MansoorAlmaleki/DSP-signal-analyzer/README.md

 **Interactive DFT & Signal Visualizer**

-An interactive desktop application built to visualize complex signal generation and analyze them using the Discrete Fourier Transform.
-This project was created as a practical exercise to refresh core programming skills and implement a Fourier transform algorithm from scratch
+A desktop application built to visualize signal generation and analyze them using the Discrete fourier transform

 *Features:*